yuzhang03/yuzhang03.github.io/_pages/about.md

 Recent News
 ======
+* 12/2020: Passed QE and become a Ph.D. candidate!
 * 10/2020: One paper got accepted to a NeurIPS workshop.
 * 10/2020: One paper got accepted to ICPR 2020.
 * 08/2020: One paper got accepted to MNRAS.